 6. Try Turron

 When on an Alicante city break you surely have to try Turron.
 Originally from the Alicante region it is a kind of nougat sweet made from egg white, honey, sugar and toasted almonds.
 It comes in many different variations.
 There are shops dedicated to Turron.
 I walked into Turrones ESPI at Calle Tomas Lopez Torregrosa and they let me try different kind of Turrones.
 Definitely something you have to try when you visit Alicante.
 They claim to be making Turron since 1820, so I assume they know what they are doing.

 The liquor of Turron taste a bit like Baileys.

 Did you know that every city you visit has free walking tours?
-In Alicante you can also find one and I honestly think it is one of the best things to do.
-Not only do you get to see all the best places to visit in Alicante, you also get a little slice of history and some cool anecdotes about the city.
-The free walking tour takes about 2 hours and is tip based.
+In Alicante you can also find one and I honestly think it is one of the best things to do in the city.
+Not only do you get to see all the best places to visit, you also get a little slice of history and some cool anecdotes about the city by a local tourguide.
+The Alicante free walking tour takes about 2 hours and is tip based.
 They meet every day at 11am at the beginning of Explanada de Espana and you recognize them from of the purple umbrella.